 On her arrival in Australia in 2013, Jessica worked in Corporate Human Resource position in Perth before transferring to a large Onshore Oil & Gas Project in Darwin.
 It’s here she learned her core lessons, identified the gap in mental health support in the Resources industry and went on her mission to be a change-maker.

-In the workplace, Jessica was a true champion having won multiple awards and recognition for her work, including the Minister for Territory Families Excellence in Youth Leadership and Exceptional Woman in resources.
+In the workplace, Jessica was a true champion having won multiple awards and recognition for her work.
+This included the Minister for Territory Families Excellence in Youth Leadership and Exceptional Woman in resources.
 NT Somerville Community Service Award, the Incident & Injury Free Champion Award, Exceptional Women in Resources and the Culture & Safety Champion Award.

-Jessica filed a total of 32 reports to upper management about her manager, the head of human resources, who was the person supposedly responsible for ensuring this sort behaviour is not tolerated in the workplace.
+Jessica filed a total of 32 reports to upper management about her manager, the head of human resources.
+This was the person supposedly responsible for ensuring this sort behaviour is not tolerated in the workplace.

-Despite her suffering, Jessica worked rigorously to create a positive, culture in the workplace, masking the toxic leadership behaviour which was tearing the company she was torn between helping others or leaving and abandoning the rise of industry suicides.
+Despite her suffering, Jessica worked rigorously to create a positive, culture in the workplace.
+She masked the toxic leadership behaviour which was tearing the company she was torn between helping others or leaving and abandoning the rise of industry suicides.

 Turning her fear into fuel, Jessica now uses the valuable experience to be a Champion for Change.
-As the founder of Bullyology – breaking the silence on bullying by delivering practical solutions for workplaces and schools, Jessica is educating leaders on the damage that a toxic workforce culture can have on personal and business success.
+As the founder of Bullyology, Jessica is educating leaders on the damage that a toxic workforce culture can have on personal and business success.

-Through adversity can grow strength and power, and Jessica’s power came from her ability to empower herself and do something, and she did.
+Through adversity can grow strength and power.
+Jessica’s power came from her ability to empower herself and do something, and she did.